ADGEfficiency/dsr-rl/notes/markdown/7_practical_concerns.md

+# Seven - Practical Concerns

+Is reinforcement learning right for me?
+Best practices in experimenting skillfully.

+---

 https://gist.github.com/zeyademam/0f60821a0d36ea44eef496633b4430fc

 ## Should I use reinforcement learning for my problem?

 What is the action space

 - what can the agent choose to do
 - does the action change the environment
 - continuous or discrete

-What is the reward function
-- does it incentivize behaviour
+What is the reward function - does it incentivize behaviour?

-It is a complex problem
-- classical optimization techniques such as linear programming or cross entropy may offer a simpler solution
+It is a complex problem - classical optimization techniques such as linear programming or cross entropy may offer a simpler solution

-Can I sample efficiently / cheaply
-- do you have a simulator
+Can I sample efficiently / cheaply - do you have a simulator?

 ## Reinforcement learning is hard

-Debugging implementations is hard
-- very easy to have subtle bugs that don't break your code
+Debugging implementations is hard - very easy to have subtle bugs that don't break your code.

-Tuning hyperparameters is hard
-- tuning hyperparameters can also cover over bugs!
+Tuning hyperparameters is hard - tuning hyperparameters can also cover over bugs!

-Results will succeed and fail over different random seeds (same hyperparameters!)
+Results will succeed and fail over different random seeds (same hyperparameters!).

-Machine learning is an empirical science, where the ability to do more experiments directly correlates with progress
+**Machine learning is an empirical science, where the ability to do more experiments directly correlates with progress.**

 Modern reinforcement learning suffers from sample inefficiency - agents often consume multiple lifetimes of human experience.
 This is required.

 ## Mistakes and lessons